Xming

 NumLock

 Some Unix flavours cannot have NumLock enabled when running Xming.
 Disable NumLock with remote AIX, SUN Solaris and HPUX, if keys or mouse buttons are not working, using numlockoff.
-The numlockoff zip file (MD5 signature b35b1c855a4bdc2368fa37eb4f5a4eec) contains the code and executable to check the state of the NumLock key and synthesize a keydown/keyup sequence of the NumLock key if it's down.
+The numlockoff 32-bit & 64-bit zip files contains the code and executables to check the state of the NumLock key and synthesize a keydown/keyup sequence of the NumLock key if it's down.

 AIX